kube-rs/website/docs/controllers/streams.md

 ```

 ### Event Modification
 You can modify raw objects in flight before they are passed on to a reflector or controller.
-This is usually done to minimise [reflector] memory consumption by [[optimization#pruning-fields]].
+This can help minimise [reflector] memory consumption by [[optimization#pruning-fields]].

 ```rust
 let stream = watcher(pods, cfg).modify(|pod| {